 The COVID-19 pandemic forced many organizations to adopt telework to maintain operations.
 In many cases, these companies have seen benefits in a remote workforce and plan to support extended or permanent telework programs.

 However, traditional remote access solutions, such as virtual private networks (VPNs), used by many companies cause significant issues for corporate security teams.
 As companies explore long-lasting telework programs and work to upgrade their infrastructure to support them, they should consider a modern secure remote access solution, such as secure access service edge (SASE).
+With the improvement in technology, the workforce should also need to be ready to adapt to the change, which is exactly what Azure course is providing in the cloud domain.
+With the improvement in technology, the workforce should also need to be ready to adapt to the change, which is exactly what Azure course is providing in the cloud domain.

 Security Teams Struggle to Secure the Modern Remote Enterprise